 - 4. Funds may not be used by HSAs to engage in any partisan or nonpartisan political activity associated with a candidate, or contending faction or group, in an election for public or party office or any activity to provide voters or prospective voters with transportation to the polls or similar assistance in connection with any such election (42 USC 9851(b)(1)).
 These prohibitions do not apply to the use of Head Start facilities during hours of operation for any nonpartisan organization to increase the number of eligible citizens who register to vote in elections for federal office (42 USC 9851(b)(2)). - 5.
-HSAs and delegate agencies must use funds from USDA's Child and Adult Care Food Program (CFDA 10.558) as the primary source of payment for children's nutritional services (meals and snacks).
+HSAs and delegate agencies must use funds from USDA's Child and Adult Care Food Program (Assistance Listing 10.558) as the primary source of payment for children's nutritional services (meals and snacks).
 Head Start funds may be used only to cover those allowable costs not covered by USDA (45 CFR section 1302.44(b)). - 6.
 Funds may be used for professional medical and oral health services when no other funding source is available.
 When funds are used for such services, HSAs and delegate agencies must have written documentation of their efforts to access other available sources of funding (45 CFR section 1302.42(e)(2)). - 7.
-Additional requirements for awards made under CFDA 93.356: - a.
+Additional requirements for awards made under Assistance Listing 93.356: - a.
 The terms and conditions of the award specify the allowable Head Start expenditures for which the funds must be used.
 ACF-PI-HS-18-02 lists the following types of allowable expenses. - (1) Facilities - (2) Materials, Supplies, and Equipment - (3) Program Operations - (4) Additional Health, Mental Health, Dental, and Nutrition Services - (5) Training and Technical Assistance (T/TA) - (6) Disaster Recovery Expenses Incurred Prior to Availability of Funds - b.
-HSAs are eligible to submit more than one application for disaster recovery funds and may receive multiple awards depending on the type of funds requested and complexity (e.g., facilities) of funded projects. - c.
-Funds may not be used to pay for costs that are reimbursed by the Federal Emergency Management Agency (FEMA), under a contract for insurance, or by self-insurance.
-HSAs must advise ACF in writing of the receipt of such funds and reimburse ACF for any costs incurred under the award that are subsequently reimbursed by FEMA, under a contract for insurance or self-insurance.
-HSAs may submit Head Start disaster recovery applications during the pendency of FEMA requests and insurance claims (Pub.
-L. No. 115-123, 132 Stat.
-93).
+HSAs are eligible to submit more than one application for disaster recovery funds and may receive multiple awards depending on the type of funds requested and complexity (e.g., facilities) of funded projects.